2023 – 2026

 The Series A in mid-2021 raised roughly $124M with Jaan Tallinn and Dustin Moskovitz as lead investors and the Center for Emerging Risk Research participating.
 Anthropic spent its first eighteen months as a research-only operation; the first commercial Claude product did not ship until March 2023.

-For per-cofounder bios, prior-OpenAI roles, and a chronological timeline of Anthropic's founding, governance, and leadership events, see the dedicated Claude Leadership page.
+For per-cofounder bios, prior-OpenAI roles, and a chronological timeline of Anthropic's founding, governance, and leadership events, see the dedicated Anthropic Leadership page.

 Constitutional AI and the research direction